elm3nt/argon-cli/README.md

 $ docker run -v $(pwd):/home/argon/workspace -ti --name=argon elm3nt/argon
 $ cd ~/workspace
 ```
-This will mount host's workspace directory to contianer's workspace directory situated in home directory.
+This will mount the host's workspace directory to the container's workspace directory situated in home directory.

 ### Generate c file with authentication
-Generates sameple c source file using `Tigress` `randomFunc`.
+Generates sample c source file using `Tigress` `randomFunc`.
 You can provide either `activation codes` or `passwords` or both for `authentication` function.
 Syntax
 ```
 $ argon generate -o [output c file path] -c [code] - p [password]
 ```
+**Please make sure you specify a filename in the output path with a c extension

 Example
 ```
 $ argon generate -o out/sample.c -c 18